LemmenAid/Irish-tree-trivia/README.md

 ### Call to Action

 * The call to action buttons on the landing page lead to the three different quizes.
-At the end of each quiz there is a call to action button to replay the game.
+At the end of each quiz there is a call to action button to replay the game and a button to play another game.
 * All the buttons on the website are styled with a colour change so that it is clear for any visitor that these are buttons.
 * The social media links will send the visitor to the social media pages.
 The links will open in a new tab.
 * The header and footer logo have a colour change hover effect to make it clear that they are links.